- NAME: Al Jarreau

 - EDUCATION: Ripon College, University of Iowa

 - Full Name: Alwin Lopez Jarreau

 Best Known For

-Al Jarreau is quintessential contemporary jazz artist, and the only vocalist in music history to receive Grammy awards in jazz, pop, and R&B categories.
+Al Jarreau is the quintessential contemporary jazz artist, and the first vocalist in music history to receive Grammy Awards in three separate categories (jazz, pop and R&B).

 Think you know about Biography?